serpapi/serpapi-ruby/README.md

   num: "Number of Results",
   start: "Pagination Offset",
   tbm: "nws|isch|shop",
-  tbs: "custom to be client criteria"
+  tbs: "custom to be client criteria",
-  async: true|false # allow async call
+  async: false # true when enable async call.
 }

 # formated search results as a Hash